In elementary school, my favorite day was Thursday,

 with the Boxcar Children, searching for barely-chipped china plates.

-The hoofbeats of the Black Stallion, the King of the Wind, and their Island counterpart
+The hoofbeats of the Black Stallion, the King of the Wind, and their Island counterparts

 drowned out the rantings of that long-ago, rural-Kentucky librarian.